Vindexus/HeresyWorld/classes/guardsman.md

   - Smoke Grenade
   - Krak Grenade

-On a 10+ the same and take +1 forward to Throw Grenade.
+On a 10+ you also take +1 forward to Throw Grenade.
 On a miss the GM will offer you a different grenade, or the one you were searching for at a cost.

 ### Explosives Expert